 - What to Pack for Paris with a Baby or Toddler

 - Pin It For Later!

 Where to Stay in Paris with a Baby or Toddler

-For our first three trips with our baby to Barcelona, New Mexico and New York City, we stayed in hotels, as we always had before kids.
+For our first three trips (Barcelona with a baby, New Mexico and New York City with a baby) we stayed in hotels, as we always had before kids.
 We wanted to enjoy eating out and not worry about cooking our own meals.
 All we needed was a hotel on a quiet street that provided a baby crib.

-For this trip to London & Paris, we stayed in Airbnb apartments with our toddler for the first time.
+For this trip to Paris and London with our toddler, we stayed in Airbnb apartments for the first time.
 We discovered that Airbnb’s are often a better option for traveling with a baby.
 You will appreciate having a separate room for your baby, laundry facilities and a kitchen.
 There are plenty of family-friendly Airbnb’s in Paris.